Thymoglobulin

-Thymoglobulin (manufactured by Sanofi) is an anti-human thymocyte immunoglobulin preparation made of purified polyclonal antibodies derived from rabbits.
+Thymoglobulin (manufactured by Sanofi) is an anti-human thymocyte immunoglobulin (rATG) preparation made of purified polyclonal antibodies derived from rabbits.
 While these antibodies have a variety of specificities, their main mechanism of immunosuppression is through depletion of T cells.
 Thymoglobulin is currently approved for clinical use in Europe and the United States for renal allograft rejection, prevention of graft-vs.-host disease, and conditions involving bone marrow failure, including aplastic anemia and has additional off-label uses.

 History of antithymocyte globulin

-Antithymocyte globulin (ATG) was originally developed as one of various tested preparations of antilymphocyte globulin (ALG) specifically generated against human lymphocytes within the thymus, or thymocytes.
+Antithymocyte globulin (ATG) was originally developed as one of various tested preparations of anti-lymphocyte globulin (ALG) specifically generated to suppress human lymphocytes within the thymus (thymocytes).
 The purpose of this research was largely to produce an effective immunosuppressive agent safe for use in humans.
 Since the discovery of a link between antilymphocyte serum (ALS) and lymphocyte depletion by Metchnikoff in 1899, various studies have demonstrated the immunosuppressive ability of ALG and ATG.
 Experiments on ALS that confirmed its efficacy in lymphocyte depletion led to testing of different types of preparations including ALG, which were ALS produced against human lymphocytes, and ATG.

 A number of studies conducted in the 1960s, including studies by Starzl et al. and Mathe et al., resulted in promising data for the clinical use of ALG for preserving short-term and long-term kidney function in patients immediately after human kidney transplantation.
 Use of equine ALG was also found to be efficacious in preventing acute graft-vs.-host-disease in patients’ post-allogeneic bone marrow transplantation.
 Experimentation with ALG and ATG preparations from different sources followed, leading to testing of ATG derived from rabbit serum.
 Thymoglobulin was the first commercial rabbit-derived ATG to be introduced in Europe and the US in the 1980s.
 Due to its demonstrated efficacy as an immunosuppressive agent, it remains a commonly used ATG for induction therapy and treatment of other associated conditions, such as graft-vs.-host disease and aplastic anemia.